BillJr99/Ursinus-CS375/_pages/Project/project-presentation.md

 ### Website

 Include your presentation and a link to your project github codebase on the project website.
+Record a short demo of the major features of the software to a video, and upload the video to your website.
+You can use Screencast-o-Matic ([https://screencast-o-matic.com/](https://screencast-o-matic.com/)) for this purpose, and can upload your work to youtube (or upload and link to the file on your webiste directly).